 PP-RAC = Premature Personalisation as Relational Authority Capture

-The system uses user signals to personalize before role, consent, or interpretive frame has been properly established.
+The system uses user signals and conversational patterns to personalize before role, consent, or interpretive frame has been established.

 AIF = Authority Inversion Failure